An Exercise

 telephoned.

-An open fire engine, right, shows a cutting device and various hoses.
+The open-sided fire engine shows a cutting device and various hoses.
 The cutter might be used to take the roof from a crashed vehicle to remove the trapped occupants.
 Fire hydrants in the UK are hidden beneath small metal covers in the pavement, marked by a small 'H' plate nearby.
 Call-outs are co-ordinated by crackling VHF radio from a control centre which processes incoming '999' emergency telephone calls.

 ![]() |